API-Skeletons/doctrine-graphql/configuration.rst

 * useHydratorCache - By default all hydrator operations are not cached.
   Enabling this value will cache all the hydrator operation in anticipation that the result may be reused later in the same query.
+* usePartials - Instead of fetching entire entities enabling this will use partial objects.
+This is a performance feature and is defaulted to false.
+  Before enabling this be sure to understand `Doctrine Partial Objects <https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/partial-objects.html>`_

 Context is the configuration for each GraphQL entry point.
 This allows unlimited configuration through multiple hydrator sections.